 A non-normative appendix gives representative values of attenuation and chromatic dispersion which can be taken as basis for the design of concatenated optical fibre links in accordance with the guidelines outlined in Supplement 39 to ITU-T G-series (see clause 8.12.1).
-The same appendix gives an indication of the maximum link length at various channel bit rates allowed by different values of polarization mode dispersion (PMD_O).
+The same appendix gives an indication of the maximum link length at various channel bit rates allowed by different values of polarization mode dispersion ( $PMD_Q$ ).

-Other related documents to Recommendation ITU-T G.652 include the IEC specification for uncabled fibre, IEC 60793-2-50, and ITU-T Recommendation G.657.
+Other related documents to Recommendation ITU-T G.652 include the IEC specification for uncabled fibre, IEC 60793-2-50, and Recommendation ITU-T G.657.
 The IEC specification is aligned with all the ITU-T fibre and cable Recommendations but does specify some additional attributes such as coating dimensions and environmental tests.
-Category A of Recommendation ITU-T G.657 (see clause 8.3.6) is aligned with all the G.652.D values but has more stringent bend loss requirements.
+Sub-categories A1 and A2 of Recommendation ITU-T G.657 (see clause 8.3.6) are aligned with all the ITU-T G.652.D values but have more stringent bend loss requirements.